 My point exactly.
-They're all stuck: stuck on the exposure triangle, settings, gear, and all the other stuff that doesn't make any sense and actually gets in the way until you understand light, and nobody is teaching it the way I teach it.
+They're all stuck: stuck on the exposure triangle, settings, gear, and all the other stuff that doesn't make any sense and actually gets in the way until you start with the language of photography and how to form your first coherent, visual "sentences" with it.

 Here's the thing: Although I struggled for 20 years, it didn't take me 20 years to learn this.
 It took me 20 years to figure out I could do it in 2, if I dove into the language.

 If you really want to get better at photography and stay better, here's what you must do:

 2. Submit to the teachings of those who know,

 3. Commit to putting the information into practice until you master it.

 I can't make you do any of these steps.
 It's up to you.
 But I can ask, how is what you're doing working?